SNAP Benefits in Oklahoma: How to Apply and Qualify

 How to Contact EBT Customer Service in Oklahoma

-• Phone: Call the OKDHS SNAP hotline at 1-866-411-1877 for help with your application.
+• Phone: For application help, call the OKDHS SNAP hotline at 1-866-411-1877.

 See Oklahoma EBT Customer Service Contacts